 The Polar M600 has a new pulse sensor.
 It's different from what we've seen before in other Polar devices, not even close to what other brands offer.
 Now they've surrounded it with 6 green LEDs, when there are usually three.
 It's not due to lack of illumination...

 As for the charging connector, it is proprietary (avoiding internal connectors such as the microUSB of the Polar M400 that has ended up giving many long term problems).
 It is similar to the one of the Polar V800, but it is not the same.

-The screen is touch-sensitive, and you'll use it to move through all the menus on the clock, but there are two buttons.
-The one on the left serves to turn the screen on and off, or to return to the main screen at any time.
-In addition, two touches will activate "cinema mode".
+The screen is touch screen, and you will use it to move through all the menus of the watch.
+But there are two buttons.
+The one on the left side is used to turn the screen on and off, or to return to the main screen at any time.
+Additionally, two touches will activate the "cinema mode".

-The one below the display is called the "Polar Universe" button.
+The one below the screen is called the "Polar universe" button.
 When you press it you enter directly into the Polar training application.
 It also has other functions such as marking manual laps while you are training.

 The strap can be easily removed, so that it can be replaced by a different one.
 Throughout 2017 there will be more options in terms of colours, at the moment it is only available in black or white.
 Red will be the first option available.

 The truth is that the watch is a bit bulky, but it's more for the optical effect of its design than for the size itself (it's not much bigger than a Forerunner 35, for example).

 And that's how you charge your watch.
 The connector is magnetic, so it's very easy to put in place.